Yni-Viar/AdvancedElevatorSystem/README.md

 # AdvancedElevatorSystem
 ## Overview
 > Advanced elevator system for Godot 4
-> This is best suited for elevators in proceduarlly-generated worlds.
+> This is best suited for elevators in procedurally-generated worlds.

 ## How to use.
 > You need to create up to three points (only one point is required - destination_point) for 1 floor.